iqbalnzls/watchcommerce/README.md

 ## How to run ?

-- Make sure u have in the project directory, then just type the following command in ur terminal
+- Make sure you're in the project directory, then just type the following command in your terminal

     ```sh
     make run
     ```

-    Then, u have to execute the `watchcommerce.sql` in the migrations directory in the postgres container.
+    Then, you've to execute the `watchcommerce.sql` in the migrations directory in the postgres container.
 To do this, first, type the following command

     ```sh
     docker exec -it watchcommerce_db psql -U commerce -W watchcommerce
     ```

-    After that, u can execute the sql
+    After that, you can execute the sql

-- U can stop the container by
+- You can stop the container by

     ```sh
     make stop